2019 Goal Setting: Setting Personal Goals and the Importance of Setting Goals

-One of the things that can get especially irritating at this time of year is the fact that EVERYONE and their brother seems to be talking about goal setting.
+One of the things that can get especially irritating at the beginning of any year is the fact that EVERYONE and their brother seems to be talking about goal setting.

 And every year when the topic of goal setting heats up, it’s a reminder that you apparently SUCK at goals.
 You must, because there are sooo many things you want to accomplish that you haven’t yet achieved.

-You're seemingly forever STUCK in this vortex of un-achievement, under-achievement, or not-nearly-enough-of-what-you-want in life.
+You’re seemingly forever STUCK in this vortex of un-achievement, under-achievement, or not-nearly-enough-of-what-I-want in life.

-You can't seem to get to wherever you should be to be making significant strides in your life in directions that you truly want to go!!
+You can’t seem to get to wherever you should be to make significant strides in your life in directions that you truly want to go.

-Now let me ask you...Does any of that sound vaguely familiar to you in the context of your life?
+Now let me ask you…Does any of that sound remotely familiar to you in the context of your life?
 Yes?
 I thought it would.

 And, in all honesty, I can’t say how it will be different for you.
 But, I can say how it is entirely, 100% possible that it absolutely CAN be different (better) for you.
 And here’s how…